 BA (Honours) from the University of Wolverhampton.

-Entry to the Top-Up degree is a competitive process and is based on interview.
+Entry to the Top-Up degree is a competitive process.
 Places are open to prospective students from inside and outside the college.

 - By end of June: successful applicants to secure their place with €1,000 deposit

 - July, if places are still available, new offers will be made in order of suitability.